 Garcia Collection (Related collection)

 You can search this collection using the Sophia University OPAC system.
-The collection is stored at a book vault, and you need to fill in an application form and submit it to the lending counter in the Central Library.
-After a certain time, you will be able to collect the item.
 These materials are for viewing within the library only and may not be photo-copied because they are valuable books and many of them are fragile.